crenteriam/crenteriam.github.oi/training/dynamic-documents/graphics-latex.md

 - latex The table doesn't display exactly in the place I want to
 - What is the [H symbol](https://www.sharelatex.com/learn/Positioning_of_Figures) that appears besides the command "begin table"?

+### Latex Packages

+**float** describe

 **graphicsx.** You can use this package to define the folder where all your graphics are stored.
 If you have been following the [Research Reproducibility organization](TBD) suggested, this will be the `figures` folder.
-To specify the figures directory, use the command `\graphicspath`, then within the brackets (note the beginning and ending brackets are repeated) include `./` which stands for your current working directory[^1].
-Then, type the name of the folder where the figures are.
+To specify the figures directory, use the command `\graphicspath`, then within the brackets (note the beginning and ending brackets are repeated) include `./` which stands for your current working directory.[^1] Then, type the name of the folder where the figures are.
 Again, in the suggested organization the folder is `figures`.
 See the example below:

 ```latex
 \documentclass{article}